You’ll probably be shocked by what I’m about to tell you today.

 Even though I recommend stretching yourself as a positive way to grow your business, deliberately overdoing something can bring up a lot of fears.

 Fear of negative reactions.
-In the example I shared last week, I mentioned a sprinkling of negative comments regarding the number of sales emails I sent on the last day of my most recent Make It Work Online launch.
+In the example I shared here, I mentioned a sprinkling of negative comments regarding the number of sales emails I sent on the last day of my most recent Make It Work Online launch.
 The fear of judgment can play a huge factor in how willing you are to put yourself out there.

 These fears and more will come up, but you can’t let them run the show, bringing us to…